 Sponsored by ARC Fertility:

 Intrauterine insemination (IUI) is the placing of sperm into a woman’s uterus when she is ovulating.
 This procedure is used for couples with unexplained infertility, minimal male factor infertility, and women with cervical mucus problems.
 IUI is often done in conjunction with ovulation-stimulating drugs.
-IUI can be performed using the husband’s sperm or donor sperm.
-Before IUI, the woman should be evaluated for any hormonal imbalance, infection or any structural problems.
+This medical procedure can be performed using the husband’s sperm or donor sperm.
+Before this procedure, the woman should be evaluated for any hormonal imbalance, infection or any structural problems.

 Insemination is performed at the time of ovulation, usually within 24-36 hours after the LH surge is detected, or after the “trigger” injection of hCG is administered.
 Ovulation is predicted by a urine test kit or blood test and ultrasound.